 4. Get Ready for Lots of Smiles

-The BioScan temperature scanner and similar devices offer a screen in which individuals can see their face.
+Some temperature screening devices offer a screen in which individuals can see their face.
 Warning: You may have students and teachers that smile at themselves!
 You can gently clarify that the scanner doesn't take a picture.

 While it's natural to be curious about new technology and our reflections, looking at your face in the scanner isn't the best scanning method.
 Ideally, encourage students to look at the sensor for an expedient temperature reading.
 You may consider placing a doll or toy by the scanner sensor to direct the gaze of younger children.